MilvianGroup/Intern_Monthly_Expense_Analyzer/README.md

    pm2 save
    ```

+## Supported File Types

+The system can process expense data from multiple file formats:

+1. **CSV Files**: Traditional comma-separated value files with columns for date, amount, category, and description
+2. **PDF Files**: PDF documents containing expense tables or statements
+3. **Excel Files**: Spreadsheets with expense data
+4. **Bank Statements**: Financial documents from banks showing account transactions, including:
+   - OFX/QFX files (Open Financial Exchange format)
+   - Bank-provided PDF statements
+   - Exported CSV or Excel files from banking portals

+The system uses AWS Bedrock to intelligently extract structured expense data from unstructured documents like PDFs and bank statements.

 ## Workflow

-1. The system retrieves the expense report CSV from Google Drive (or generates sample data in demo mode)
+1. The system retrieves the expense report from Google Drive (or generates sample data in demo mode)
+2. The Expense Retriever Agent detects the file type and validates the content
-2. The Analysis Agent processes the data to identify spending patterns and generate recommendations
+3. The Analysis Agent processes the data based on the file type to identify spending patterns and generate recommendations
-3. The Visualization Agent creates a pie chart showing expense breakdown by category
+4. The Visualization Agent creates a pie chart showing expense breakdown by category
-4. The Email Reporting Agent sends a personalized report with analysis, recommendations, and visualizations to the configured email address
+5. The Email Reporting Agent sends a personalized report with analysis, recommendations, and visualizations to the configured email address

 ## Project Structure